What is the difference between uninsured motorist coverage and underinsured motorist coverage?

 - Underinsured motorist coverage (“UIM”) is designed to protect drivers and passengers if the at-fault driver has insufficient automobile liability insurance coverage to pay for your injuries.

-For example, if you are in a vehicle accident and sustain $50,000 in damages due to injuries, but the at-fault driver only has the minimum $15,000 bodily injury coverage, UIM may help bridge the financial gap.
+How does underinsured motorist coverage work?
+With UIM coverage, if you’re in a motor vehicle crash and you sustain $50,000 in damages due to your injuries, but the at-fault driver only has the minimum $25,000 bodily injury coverage, your UIM coverage will bridge the financial gap.
+In other words, your own insurance company will make up the difference.

 Arizona law states that every insurer writing a motor vehicle liability policy must offer, in writing, UM and UIM to their insureds in an amount equal to the insured’s liability coverage.
 If the insureds reject this coverage, insurers must prove compliance with the statute by having their insureds sign a Department of Insurance-approved form that indicates selection or rejection of such coverage.